Producers can download CowProfit$ as an .exe file for free on this page, and customize it for their farm to help determine costs of production.

 CowProfit$ is maintained by the Economics Section (Intergovernmental and Trade Relations Branch).
 We appreciate the excellent support in resources and expertise of our partners, the Western Beef Development Centre.
 The Centre provides additional resources and information about the program at www.cowprofits.ca.

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.

-- The software and any written materials that might accompany the electronic version of CowProfit$ (‘written materials’) are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta (‘Agriculture, Forestry and Rural Economic Development’).
+- The software and any written materials that might accompany the electronic version of CowProfit$ (‘written materials’) are proprietary to and all rights except those expressly given herein remain with His Majesty the King in right of Alberta (‘Agriculture, Forestry and Rural Economic Development’).

 - The software and written materials are protected by Canadian copyright law and international treaty provisions.